-The school groups are accompanied by teaching staff.
+The only participants under 18 are some of those participating with school groups, these will be accompanied by teaching staff.
 The teachers are all Criminal Record Bureau checked and stay with the students overnight at each location.

 5.1.3.4 The venture provider shall obtain written confirmation that the members of the leadership team agree to comply with the relevant venture provider's policies on safety and health, inclusion and accessibility, child protection (if relevant) and code of conduct [see 4.1d)].